Sun Country Airlines | Orlando

 Lake Buena Vista, FL 32836

-[Early November-December 18] What better way to capture the magic of Christmas than with a visit to the Magic Kingdom?
+[November-December 2014, select nights] What better way to capture the magic of Christmas than with a visit to the Magic Kingdom®?
 Predictably, Mickey’s Very Merry Christmas Party offers just about everything, including some of the world’s best parades, fireworks, and live music.
 Meet and greet opportunities abound, along with free hot cocoa and cookies.

-Orlando has an astonishingly diverse offering of annual events that visitors may find surprising.
-This lively city becomes even more vibrant during festivals, parades, fairs, and sporting events, while the region’s incredibly temperate weather more-or-less year-round makes it an ideal host for festivities.
-Fans of Disney will find no shortage of celebrations on the calendar, from the annual food and wine festival at Epcot® to Mickey’s Very Merry Christmas Party, and a host of other special occasions at Universal Studios and SeaWorld Orlando.
+Orlando has a diverse offering of annual events that visitors may find surprising.
+This lively city becomes even more vibrant during festivals, parades, fairs and sporting events, while the region’s incredibly temperate weather year-round (more-or-less) makes it an ideal host for festivities.
+Fans of Disney find no shortage of celebrations on the calendar, from the annual food and wine festival at Epcot® to Mickey’s Very Merry Christmas Party, and a host of other special occasions at Universal Studios and SeaWorld Orlando.
 Still, “The City Beautiful” itself offers a wide range of events away from theme park boundaries that will surely impress.

-During the Citrus Parade in December, Orlando celebrates both its historic ties to the citrus industry and two annual college football games, the Champs Sports Bowl and the Capital One Bowl.
+During the Florida Citrus Parade in December, Orlando celebrates both its historic ties to the citrus industry and two annual college football games, the Russell Athletic Bowl and the Capital One Bowl.
 The downtown district comes to life with marching bands and floats, and the streets are packed with scores of locals and tourists alike.

 Many visitors also flock to Orlando to celebrate Independence Day.
 What better way to celebrate this grand American holiday than with an apple pie eating contest and fireworks at the Fourth of July Bash at Baldwin Park?
-Another prime summertime draw is the Sounds Like Summer concert series hosted by Epcot®, which runs for a week and features some of the world’s most acclaimed cover bands and tribute acts.
+Another prime summertime draw at Epcot® is Sounds Like Summer concert series, which runs from June through July, and features some of the world’s most acclaimed cover bands and tribute acts.
 This is not to be confused with the equally delightful Sounds of Summer concert series at the Margeson Theater, which features strictly classical music.

-Throughout the fall, the emphasis shifts to culture, art, and food.
+Throughout the fall, the emphasis shifts to culture, art and food.
 The Mexican Fiesta, held in Lake Eola Park, commemorates Mexican Independence Day and does a spectacular job showcasing all aspects of Mexican culture.
-The Latin Food and Win Festival in October is your chance to uncork Latin American culture and enjoy tastings and live entertainment, and it’s not long after the city’s Oktoberfest sees German-inspired food, beer, wine, and entertainment taking to the streets.
+The Latin Food and Wine Festival in October is your chance to uncork Latin American culture and enjoy tastings and live entertainment; and Oktoberfest with its German-inspired food, beer, wine and entertainment is celebrated in a number of venues around the city.
 The Polish Fest, also in October, features a polka dancing competition and delectable Polish cuisine, while the Veg Fest offers a nice break from hearty food and celebrates not only vegetarian eating, but the vegetarian lifestyle and culture as well.

 For those wintering in Florida, celebrate the holidays in style with Christmas in the Park outside of the Charles Hosmer Morse Museum.
 At this festival, the exquisite Tiffany windows of the building are extravagantly and ceremoniously lit each year.
-And, if you just can’t get enough Christmas cheer, drop by the Osborne Family Spectacle of Lights at Hollywood Studios for a display that will leave you and yours breathless.
+If you just can’t get enough Christmas cheer, drop by the Osborne Family Spectacle of Lights at Hollywood Studios for a display that will leave you and yours astounded.

 Orlando International Airport (MCO): Orlando, Florida